(1) When an electrical work permit is required by chapter

-(a) A valid electrical work permit is completely and legibly filled out and readily available;
+(a) A valid electrical work permit is obtained and posted per subsection (5) of this section;

 (b) The classification or type of facility to be inspected and the exact scope and location of the electrical work to be performed are clearly shown on the electrical work permit;